microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-overview.md

 doc_type: conceptualPageType
 ---

 # Overview of the access reviews API in Microsoft Graph

-Today, the nature of collaboration is no longer within teams and departments in an organization, but also across organizations, and with external vendors and suppliers.
-Throughout this collaboration, only the right people should have access to the organization's sensitive resources.

-[Azure Active Directory (Azure AD) access reviews](/azure/active-directory/governance/access-reviews-overview) helps to ensure that the right people have the right access to the right resources in the organization.
+[Azure Active Directory (Azure AD) access reviews](/azure/active-directory/governance/access-reviews-overview) is a feature of Azure AD Identity Governance that helps to ensure that the right identities (or principals) have the right access to the right resources in the organization.
 This review can be implemented programmatically using the [access reviews API](/graph/api/resources/accessreviewsv2-overview) in Microsoft Graph.

-Azure AD access reviews is a feature of Azure AD Identity Governance.
-Azure AD Identity Governance helps you to protect, monitor, and audit access to critical assets while ensuring employee productivity.

-## Who can participate in an access review
+## Participants in an access review

-Access reviews are about attesting a principal's access to a resource.
+Access reviews are about attesting or recertifying a principal's continued access to a resource.
 Principals can be individual users, groups, or applications.

-Resources to which access can be reviewed include groups, privileged roles (including Azure AD roles and Azure resource roles), access packages, and applications.
+Resources for which access can be reviewed include groups, privileged roles (including Azure AD roles and Azure resource roles), access packages, and applications.

-The reviewers in the access review may include the following scenarios:
+The reviewers, or attesters, in the access review may include the following users or groups of users:

 + A user (guest user or a member) reviewing their own access and attesting to their need for continued access
-+ Another user, for example, an admin in a Security Administrator role, reviewing access for other principals.
++ Another user, for example, an admin in a Security Administrator role, reviewing access for other principals
 + A user's manager attesting to their direct reports' need for continued access
 + Members of a group
 + Group owners, including owners who might meet specific criteria